 The GSA community is dedicated to maintaining an organizational climate where diverse scientific ideas are welcomed in an open forum for discussion and exploration by geoscience professionals of varied personal backgrounds, reflecting differences in culture and origin.
 GSA must vigorously and proactively reject prejudice and stereotyping wherever it is encountered in our profession, while actively promoting a diverse workforce, now and in the future.
 Diverse perspectives are important and necessary for responsible, effective, decision making and leadership.
 Other benefits of a diverse profession include increased options in attracting the best and brightest minds into the field and communicating with and educating the public (“Earth literacy”).

 Public Policy Aspects of Diversity and Derived Benefits

 Mutual respect is key to a successful diversity policy.
-The GSA community is dedicated to enacting codes of conduct that include demonstrating respect for other members.
 Although an effort to attain diversity may be well‐intentioned, groups might “allow” participation but still ignore certain members (or worse, be disrespectful to them directly or about them to others).
 Respect is needed before participation and progress for true inclusion can occur.

 One key benefit of diversity is the opportunity posed by a rich cultural mixture, along with the idea that no single “right way” exists to do things.
 Openness to wide‐ranging ideas and pathways to progress is the lifeline of science.
 Who can know the origin of an idea?
 What nuances of a person’s upbringing, cultural milieu, education, social interactions, and ethnicity can lead to an advancement of human knowledge?